 Lophophora Mixed Variety Cactus Seeds

-These seeds are mixed together when harvested.
-The seeds can be any quantity of the following varieties.
+These Lophophora seeds are mixed when harvested.
+The seeds can include any quantity of the following Lophophora varieties.

 Lophophora williamsii – Lophophora Williamsii is a small cactus native to Mexico, Texas and New Mexico.
 It will grow to a pale green/blue cactus with a globular shape with pink/white flowers.
 Normally the epidermis is covered by both cuticle and wax; the latter substance is primarily responsible for the blue-green or glaucous coloration of L. williamsii.
 Williamsii can grow ribs in well-defined lines,in williamsii they are usually present.
 Stems globose to flattened, somewhat firm to the touch, blue-green or occasionally reddish green.